 Doctors sometimes recommend silicone treatments for scar management.
 After using silicon-based treatments, people may notice an improvement in the volume, elasticity, color, and firmness of hypertrophic scars and keloids.

-> Different silicone treatments are available, such as silicon gel sheet and creams that people can apply to the scar for 12 hours a day.
-People may need to use the treatments for 12 to 24 weeks before seeing any results.
+Different silicone treatments are available, such as silicon gel sheet and creams that people can apply to the scar for

-> People can apply dressings onto the scar tissue that apply pressure.
+People can apply dressings onto the scar tissue that apply pressure.
 Mechanical pressure can also reduce blood supply to the scar tissue, which will help to flatten the scar.

-> These dressings are uncomfortable, and people need to wear them for at least 23 hours a day for 6 months.
+These dressings are uncomfortable, and people need to wear them for at least

-> Unfortunately, researchers have shown that pressure therapy may offer only slight improvements in scar height.
+Unfortunately, researchers have shown that pressure therapy may offer only slight improvements in scar height.

 This tape can help reduce tension across a wound and may prevent scar tissue formation.